ehotinger/blog/content/blog/system-design-interviews-framework-and-strategy.md

 5. For Senior, Staff, and Principal level positions, the main way to stand out is by going in-depth in particular topics.
 You'll likely want to spend more time here and you should aim to finish all requirement gathering and the high-level design much faster than other individuals.

 ## 8. Related Reading
 Thanks for reading this far.
-Be sure to check out all of my related interviewing posts:
+Be sure to check out all of my related interview practice posts:

 - [System Design Interview Framework & Strategy](https://ehotinger.com/blog/system-design-interviews-framework-and-strategy/)
 - [Behavioral Interview Framework & Strategy](https://ehotinger.com/blog/behavioral-interviews-framework-and-strategy/)